rodezee/httpdocker/README.md

 ```
 see the [docker SDK container create](https://docs.docker.com/engine/api/v1.43/#tag/Container/operation/ContainerCreate) for more API information.

-# htmld
+# .httpd
-all files with the .htmld extension will be picked up by the webserver and executed accordingly.
+all files with the .httpd extension will be picked up by the webserver and executed accordingly.
 example the file http://localhost:8000/others/hello-podman.htmld contains:
 ```
 {